cbeo/WiggleWorldApp/README.md

 # Wiggle World

-Is just a toy.
-I thought about it one day while watching turtles and ducks coasting about in a pond.
-I noticed how, when the turtles were deep enough, I couldn't quite see their features.
-I could just see turtle-like shapes as they drifted about.
-Then I thought, "wouldn't it be kinda fun to draw a shape and watch it spring to life?"
+Wiggle World is just a toy about shape and motion.
+I thought of it one day while watching ducks and turtles at a local pond.
+As the ducks emerged from the water, their butts would wiggle back and forth without the rest of their body seeming to move.
+As turtles sank deeper into the water, I noticed that their features faded as the depth increased.
+Eventually I could see only vague blobs drifting in and out of patches of light.

+Shapes and light and motion.
+I thought might be fun to draw some shapes and whatch them drift and shift and wiggle.
+So that's what does.

 Hope you [enjoy it](https://cbeo.github.io/wiggle-world)!